Otto Höfler

-Otto Eduard Gotfried Ernst Höfler (10 May 1901 – 25 August 1987) was an Austrian philologist who specialized in Germanic studies.
+Otto Eduard Gottfried Ernst Höfler (10 May 1901 – 25 August 1987) was an Austrian philologist who specialized in Germanic studies.
 A student of Rudolf Much, Höfler was Professor and Chair of German Language and Old German Literature at the University of Vienna.
 Höfler was also a Nazi from 1922 and a member of the SS Ahnenerbe before the Second World War.
-Höfler was a close friend of Georges Dumézil and Stig Wikander, with whom he worked closely on developing studies on Indo-European society.
-He tutored a significant number of future prominent scholars at Vienna, and was the author of works on early Germanic culture.
-Julia Zernack refers to him as "perhaps most famous and probably most controversial representative" of the "Vienna School" of Germanic studies founded by Much.
+He was a close friend of Georges Dumézil and Stig Wikander, with whom he worked closely on developing studies on Indo-European society.
+He tutored a significant number of future prominent scholars at Vienna and was the author of works on early Germanic culture.
+Julia Zernack refers to him as the "perhaps most famous and probably most controversial representative" of the "Vienna School" of Germanic studies founded by Much.

 Early life and education

 Otto Höfler was born in Vienna on 10 May 1901 to a highly educated upper middle class family.
 His father, Alois Höfler, was Professor of Philosophy and Pedagogy at the University of Vienna.
 Alois was a passionate admirer of Richard Wagner, and the author of a book on the Germanic god Odin.
 Otto's mother, Auguste Dornhöffer, was from Bayreuth and also a Wagner admirer.

-Höfler studied German and Nordic philology at the University of Vienna from 1920 to 1921 under Rudolf Much.
+Höfler studied German and Nordic philology at the University of Vienna from 1920 to 1921 under Rudolf Much; the latter gaining notoriety for his study of Tacitus's Germania.
 Höfler joined the Wiener Akademischer Verein der Germanisten, a völkisch group of German academics in 1921.
 He joined the Austrian Nazi Party in 1922 after hearing Hitler speak in Vienna.
+Sometime in 1922, Höfler also became a member of the SA.

-He subsequently continued his studies in Nordic philology at the universities of Lund, Kiel (under Andreas Heusler), Marburg and Basel.
-He completed his PhD at the University of Vienna in 1926 with the dissertation Altnordische Lehnwortstudien, which examined loanwords in Old Norse.
+Between September 1921 and April 1922, Höfler was a guest student at Lund University in Sweden, where he studied modern Scandinavian languages and Nordic philology.
+He also studied at Kiel (under Andreas Heusler), Marburg, Basel, and completed his PhD at the University of Vienna in 1926 with the dissertation Altnordische Lehnwortstudien, which examined loanwords in Old Norse.
+Höfler's scholarly interests encompassed a wide array of intellectual disciplines that included history, philology, religion, cultural morphology, folklore studies, and historical linguistics.